allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 ### Improvements and summary

-We can further improve the behaviour of the algorithm by exploring ideas around `rate-history` further for more smooth transitions.
+We can further improve the behaviour of the algorithm by exploring ideas around rate-history for more smooth transitions.

 The algorithm could behave more predictively considering the trend in history,